 One less publicized way is through funeral fundraising, which is usually done these days online with funeral crowdfunding.

 In this guide, I’ll explain how to start a crowdfunding campaign, give you some strategies to keep funeral costs down, and also provide other fundraising ideas.

 There’s no doubt that a funeral is expensive and can be a huge financial burden to a family.
 Fortunately, more people are using crowdfunding to help pay for funerals.

 Crowdfunding allows you to set up a campaign for your loved one’s funeral expenses.
 Once published and shared via social media, family, friends, and even strangers can make small donations towards your funeral budget goal.

 It’s an amazing tool which really helps vulnerable people in need.
 More importantly it works incredibly well- showing that people are incredibly generous and kind hearted.

 How Does It Work?

-A wide range of online platforms exist which can be used for funeral crowdfunding.
+A wide range of online platforms like Ever Loved which can be used for funeral crowdfunding.

 Some are just for general fundraising, while others are specifically designed to raise funds for funerals.